bugmark-trial/worker1/Scramword/eaeswrn_0.md

-Unscramble this word: l p i g n e o
+Unscramble this word: e a e s w r n

-HINT: the unscrambled word starts with 'e'